Manon van Rooijen

-Manon van Rooijen (born 3 July 1982 in Leerdam) is a freestyle swimmer from the Netherlands, who was a member of the Dutch Women's 4 × 100 m freestyle relay Team that won the silver medal at the 2000 Summer Olympics in Sydney, Australia.
-She did so alongside Inge de Bruijn, Wilma van Hofwegen and Thamar Henneken.
+Manon van Rooijen (born 3 July 1982 in Leerdam) is a freestyle swimmer from the Netherlands.
+She was a member of the Dutch women's 4 × 100 m freestyle relay team (alongside Inge de Bruijn, Wilma van Hofwegen and Thamar Henneken) that won the silver medal at the 2000 Summer Olympics in Sydney, Australia.

 Swimming career

-Van Rooijen made her international senior debut at the European LC Championships 1999 in Istanbul, Turkey with 4th places in both 4 × 100 m freestyle and 4 × 100 m medley relay.
+Van Rooijen made her international senior debut at the European LC Championships 1999 in Istanbul, Turkey with 4th-place finishes in both 4 × 100 m freestyle and 4 × 100 m medley relay.
 One year later she started again in the European LC Championships this time it took place in Helsinki, Finland.
 There she started individually in the 100 m and 200 m freestyle ending up 17th and 24th.
 In the 4 × 200 m freestyle relay there was a 7th place.
 In September 2000 she competed at the Sydney Olympics where she won a silver medal in 4 × 100 m freestyle relay together with Inge de Bruijn, Wilma van Hofwegen and Thamar Henneken.
 There was also an 11th place in the 4 × 200 m freestyle.